Graduate Teacher Education Forms

 To request an official transcript(s) follow the registrar’s instructions, which are outlined on the registrar’s website.

-1. Completed application to the Master of Arts in Education program with a nonrefundable application fee of $50.00.
+1. Completed application to the Graduate Teacher Education program with a nonrefundable application fee of $50.00.

 2. Official transcripts from each college or university attended.